 Results from the test of challenge virus stability should be presented in tabular form, where the data for each female condom are individually reported.
-Necessary items for each test sample are:
+Necessary items for each test sample are

-- a) date test was performed; - b) titre of challenge buffer placed inside the female condom at the beginning of the test; - c) titre of challenge buffer inside the female condom at the end of the test; - d) calculated ratio of final to beginning titre.
+- a) the date the test was performed, - b) the titre of challenge buffer placed inside the female condom at the beginning of the test, - c) the titre of challenge buffer inside the female condom at the end of the test, and - d) the calculated ratio of final to beginning titre.